FRACerqueira/PipeAndFilter/docs/apis/pipefilterplus.eventpipe-1.md

 #### Type Parameters

 `T1`<br>
-Type value to save
+Type value to save.

 #### Parameters

 `value` T1<br>
-The value to save
+The value to save.

 **Remarks:**

-The values ​​will serialize into json
+The values ​​will serialize into json.

 - - -